 Annually, AWPA members go to Capitol Hill to meet with their members of Congress to talk about the issues that face the industry.

 More than 140 visits are scheduled each year, at which AWPA company representatives discuss issues, provide industry data and inform new legislative staff about the importance of the Wire Industry to the US economy.

 The following White Papers, Coalition Letters and other material reflect the AWPA’s position on current legislation of importance to its members:

-- Letter to Congress regarding the ENFORCE Act December 2015
+- AWPA Letter to Congress regarding the ENFORCE Act December 2015

-- The ENFORCE Act – White Paper, September 2015
+- AWPA White Paper on The ENFORCE Act – September 2015

-- National Labor Relations Board – White Paper, September 2015
+- AWPA White Paper on National Labor Relations Board – September 2015

-- Misc Tariff Bill – Coalition Letter, July 2015
+- Coalition Letter regarding Misc Tariff Bill – July 2015

 In order to serve as the voice of the industry, AWPA leadership, both staff and members, maintain relationships with government agencies which develop and implement policies affecting AWPA member companies.
 Some of these agencies include Office of the US Trade Representative, US Department of Commerce, US Customs and Border Protection, and the Environmental Protection Agency.